 THE FINAL DISPOSITION OF COMPLAINT

 The completed investigation – Once the initial complaint has been thoroughly investigated and all of the facts have been gathered, the completed investigation will be reviewed.
-This review will determine if there was compliance with Department Rules and Procedures, federal or state laws, ordinances of the city of Milwaukee, or the policies and procedures of the Milwaukee Police Department.
+This review will determine if there was compliance with the department Code of Conduct, federal or state laws, ordinances of the city of Milwaukee, or the policies and procedures of the Milwaukee Police Department.

-Decision of the Chief of Police – If the Chief of Police determines there is a violation of Department Rules and Procedures, federal or state laws, ordinances of the city of Milwaukee, or policies and procedures of the Milwaukee Police Department, criminal charges will be sought, disciplinary action and or a change of policy may result.
+Decision of the Chief of Police – If the Chief of Police determines there is a violation of department Code of Conduct, federal or state laws, ordinances of the city of Milwaukee, or policies and procedures of the Milwaukee Police Department, criminal charges will be sought, disciplinary action, and/or a change of policy may result.

 Notification – When the final disposition has been made, a notification letter will be sent informing the complaining party of the outcome of the investigation.